vyeli/piLeft/README.md

 This project introduces a novel decentralized exchange (DEX) that leverages the power of Zero-Knowledge (ZK) proofs using Noir, specifically targeting the NAztec (Noir on Scroll) ecosystem.
 Our DEX implements a unique fragmented swap mechanism, enhancing privacy and security in DeFi transactions.

 Key features:
-- Privacy-preserving swaps using ZK proofs
+- Privacy-preserving operation data using ZK proofs
 - Two-step transaction process for enhanced security
 - Seamless integration with Scroll's L2 scaling solution
-- Designed to meet N**Aztec Noir bounty requirements
+- Designed to meet Aztec Noir bounty requirements

 By utilizing Noir for ZK proof generation and verification, this project aims to push the boundaries of what's possible in DeFi, offering users a blend of privacy, security, and efficiency.
 Our implementation specifically targets the bounties offered by N**Aztec, showcasing the potential of ZK technology in creating next-generation DeFi applications on Scroll.